-A: I'm only here for a week, so I'm excited to engage in the exploration of art, craft and culture and to share my perspective and the place I come from and the struggles of that place.
+A: I was excited to engage in the exploration of art, craft and culture and to share my perspective and the place I come from and the struggles of that place.
 These include struggles around adequate weatherproof housing, struggles around the continued colonial legacy of environmental racism, struggles around the racism embedded within the landscape architecture of the American project - America being considered a continent and not just a country here - and struggles around place building and the intersections of blackness, queerness and different identities.
 And more than all of that, the ability to create from, and beyond those places.

-Q: I understand that you will be working on a project with Professor Andil Gosine while you are here, can you share with us some details about that?
+Q: I understand that you will be working on a project with Professor Andil Gosine can you share with us some details about that?

-A: I'll be making a collaborative community quilt with York University students and Professor Gosine centered around ideas contained within his book, Nature's Wild.
-The quilt will be a meditation on the intersection of the students’ own personal expressions of their identities and their own interfaces with nature and the ideas of blackness, wilderness, and being from the margin.
-So, we're making a quilt, but I'm really interested in pushing the boundaries and exploring what form the quilt will take.
+A: I've made a collaborative community quilt with York University students and Professor Gosine centered around ideas contained within his book, Nature's Wild.
+The quilt is a meditation on the intersection of the students’ own personal expressions of their identities and their own interfaces with nature and the ideas of blackness, wilderness, and being from the margin.
+I'm really interested in pushing the boundaries and exploring what form the quilt will take.